 - Tackle when the ball is the farthest from the attacker’s foot

-In addition, defenders should learn how to channel an attacker.
-This simply means to encourage the attacker to go a certain direction dictated by the defender.
-Typically channeling is done by bending the run on approaching the attacker to encourage attacker to move the ball away from the defender.
-Too much bend will allow the attacker to blow past defender, so the run must be bent just enough to make up the attackers mind for them.
+Also, defenders should learn how to channel an attacker.
+This simply means to encourage the attacker to go a particular direction dictated by the defender.
+Typically channeling is done by bending the run on approaching the attacker to encourage the attacker to move the ball away from the defender.
+Too much bend will allow the attacker to blow past defender, so the run must be slightly bent just enough to make up the attackers mind for them.
 Typically we want to channel attackers for the following reasons:

 - Move the attacker away from the goal